phptuts/codingwithnoah/summer-camp/day-1/messaging/index.md

 ![Messaging Dialog Box](/images/summer-camp/day-1/messaging/messaging.png)

-## How to turn on led 1 by sending a message to your computer.
+## Controlling an led through messaging.

 1) Connect the led wires to pin 7 and pin 8 of the Arduino, like you did in the blink project.